Papua New Guinea

 1886 - d.
 1961)

-Heads of New Guinea Administrative Unit
+Heads of the New Guinea Administrative Unit

 14 Feb 1942 - 15 Feb 1942 George Wilfred Lambert